 If you would like the continue your studies once you graduate from the Fitness and Health Promotion program, you may do so through affiliations such as:

-- University of Ontario Institute of Technology (you will be eligible for a block-credit transfer allowing Bachelor of Health Science Honours – Kinesiology degree completion in three years);
+- Ontario Tech University: You will be eligible for a block-credit transfer allowing Bachelor of Health Science Honours - Kinesiology degree completion in three years

-- Hartpury College (affiliated with University of the West of England, Hartpury will grant you direct admission to earn a Honours Bachelor of Science in Sports Studies degree in just one year of studies).
+- Hartpury University: Previously affiliated with University of the West of England, Hartpury will grant you direct admission to earn a Honours Bachelor of Science in Sports Studies degree in just one year of study

 Investigate transfer pathways to University of Guelph at Humber, and other universities in Ontario by visiting www.oncat.ca/